Nico Minoru: A-Force

+Civil War II

-During the "Civil War II" storyline, after She-Hulk is gravely wounded in a battle with Thanos, Danvers tells Minoru that the Inhuman Ulysses had a vision of her killing a woman named Alice.
+During the "Civil War II" storyline, after She-Hulk is gravely wounded in a battle with Thanos, Danvers tells Minoru that the Inhuman Ulysses Cain had a vision of her killing a woman named Alice.
 Refusing to be arrested for a crime that she has yet to commit, Minoru flees to a safehouse in Ouray, Colorado.
 Unbeknownst to Minoru, the town is under attack from a swarm of giant bugs.
 Minoru encounters Elsa Bloodstone.
 Bloodstone informs Minoru that the attack is the result of an infection that is turning the populace into insects and takes her to meet Janine, whose daughter Alice has gone missing during the commotion.
 Meanwhile, Danvers and Medusa race to find Minoru before Dazzler and Singularity, who disagree with their methods.
 Danvers and Medusa find Minoru and Bloodstone just before Dazzler and Singularity arrive.
 After a brief confrontation, they agree to split into two teams: one to find Alice and the other to protect the civilians.
 While searching for Alice in an abandoned mine, Danvers, Minoru and Bloodstone are attacked by a giant bug.
 The bug incapacitates Danvers and Bloodstone before telepathically communicating to Minoru that she is Alice and has been inadvertently infecting the townspeople after her transformation.
 Alice tells Minoru that killing her is the only way to save the people.
 When Minoru refuses, an infected Bloodstone threatens to kill Danvers.
 Medusa, Singularity, and an infected Dazzler are overrun by bugs and regroup with the others just as Bloodstone infects Danvers.
 After Dazzler infects Medusa, Minoru casts a spell to transform Alice back into a human but it does not cure the rest of the populace.
 Alice explains that she must be killed and Minoru reluctantly casts a death spell on Alice which transforms the infected back into humans.
 Alice then remerges in her final form and tells A-Force that she is no longer a threat as she now has greater control of her powers.
 When the commotion is over, Danvers and Minoru continue to disagree over each other's actions but agree to visit She-Hulk together in the hospital.

+Strange Academy

+Nico Minoru became a teacher at Strange Academy where she teaches Creative Spellcasting and co-teaches Defense Against Vampires alongside Magik.